Newquay-Surf-Life-Saving-Club/newquay-surf-life-saving-club.github.io/content/_index.md

 ## Our Mission

-To promote water safety, provide lifesaving education, and develop competitive surf lifesaving athletes in the Newquay area.
+To promote water safety, develop beach life saving techniques and to encourage active participation in SLS competitions and SLSGB awards.

+To provide facilities for exercise to all members regardless of their ability and to provide equality of opportunity within all aspects of club life.

 ## Latest News